How many megapixels does dslr cameras have

 When it comes to the performance of a DSLR camera’s megapixels, the size of the sensor plays a crucial role.
 The sensor is the component of the camera that captures the light and converts it into an image.
 A larger sensor size allows for more light to be captured, resulting in better image quality and low-light performance.

-See also Best dslr camera with changeable lens
+See also Best dslr camera company in world

 While megapixels determine the resolution of the image, the sensor size also influences the overall image quality.
 A larger sensor size can produce sharper images with more detail and better color reproduction.
 This is why full-frame DSLR cameras with larger sensors are preferred by professional photographers for their superior image quality.